openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 For manual configuration a player is defined as followed:

 ````
-Thing heos:player:pid "name" [pid="123456789", name="name", model="modelName", ipAddress="192.168.0.xxx", type="Player"]
+Thing heos:player:pid "name" [pid="123456789", name="name", model="modelName", ipAddress="192.168.0.xxx"]
 ````

 PID behind the heos:player:--- should be changed as required.
 Every name or value can be used.
 It is recommended to use the player PID.
-Within the configuration the PID as well as the type field is mandatory.
+Within the configuration the PID is mandatory.
 The rest is not required.
 If the PID isn't known it can be discovered by establishing a TelNet connection (port 1255) to one player and search for available players
 (Command: heos://player/get_players)
 within the network.
 For further details refer to the [HEOS CLI](http://rn.dmglobal.com/euheos/HEOS_CLI_ProtocolSpecification.pdf) specification.